-This page, aimed at both people who stammer and employers, gives examples of possible reasonable adjustments for people who stammer as regards recruitment, including promotion.
+This page gives examples of possible reasonable adjustments for people who stammer as regards recruitment, including promotion.
+It is aimed at both people who stammer and employers.
+It’s a long page but you can click the Table of page contents for an overview.
 There is a separate page of examples in the job, once employed.

 What follows are just possible examples of reasonable adjustments.
-(Further suggestions are welcome – email@example.com.)
-What is appropriate and reasonable will depend on the circumstances, and different people who stammer have different needs.
+Further suggestions or comments are welcome – email@example.com.
+What is appropriate and reasonable will depend on all the circumstances, and different people who stammer have different needs.
 It will often be a good idea for the employer and the person who stammers to discuss what is appropriate.

-Particularly in a recruitment situation, giving an employer advance notice of the need for adjustments will often make them more likely to happen in practice.
-Advance notice may also help an argument that the adjustments are legally required, but is not always necessary.
+Particularly in a recruitment situation, giving an employer advance notice of the need for adjustments will make them more likely to happen in practice, and can help an argument that the adjustments are legally required.

 This page is not restricted to the reasonable adjustment duty.
-Some examples below arise from the duty to avoid ‘discrimination arising from disability’ or ‘indirect discrimination’ For example, recruitment decisions should be based on what is relevant for the particular job.
+Some examples below arise from the obligation to avoid ‘discrimination arising from disability’ or ‘indirect discrimination’: for example, recruitment decisions should be based on what is required for the particular job.

 Best person for the job

 An employer can appoint the best person for the job, bearing in mind any adjustments it will be reasonable to make in the job.
 However, without reasonable adjustments in the recruitment process, it may not become apparent that the person who stammers is the best person for the job.